Arcadia-Science/2023-amblyomma-americanum-diffex/README.md

 Given these experiments, we decided to use to map against the transcriptome (since it had higher mapping rates, see [20231027-comparing-counting-methods.ipynb](./notebooks/20231027-comparing-counting-methods.ipynb)) and to assign genes to transcripts based on the gene each transcript overlapped when mapped against the genome.
 We aren't thrilled with this outcome, as it requires an annotated reference genome, but think it was a good enough approach to use in this project.

-#### Figuring out what samples can be compared via differential expression analysis before formally analyzing those samples

-Using the data analyze in this repo, we tested whether we could determine which samples might be amenable to differential expression analysis before taking the time to produce a gene count matrix.
-We're trialing a k-mer based approach to perform this type of analysis in the repository [2023-check-rnaseq-for-diffex](https://github.com/Arcadia-Science/2023-check-rnaseq-for-diffex).

 ## About the GitHub repository

 ### Repository Structure